st409/assembler-project/README.md

 ```
 Important Note on File Names:

 When specifying input files, omit the .as suffix.
 The assembler will automatically add .as to the input file names.
-For example, to assemble a file named program.as, you should execute:

-Input Files
+## Input Files
 Input files should be in .as format and must include valid assembly code that adheres to the specified language syntax.

 ## Output Files